wavemaker/docs/learn/on-premise/azure/install/setup-using-cw.md

 ### WME Setup on ConfigPortal

-- Open wavemaker ConfigPortal by <http://Platform-Instance-IP:8080>
+- Open WaveMaker ConfigPortal by <http://Platform-Instance-IP:8080>
-- Setup password for the wavemaker setup portal.
+- Setup password for the WaveMaker setup portal.
 This password is system level.
 All command line operations are authenticated by this Password.
 Subsequent operations like upgrades needs this password.
 - Password must contain 8-20 characters, with at least one lower case alphabet, one upper case alphabet, one digit and a special character (underscore(_), at(@), dot(.))

     [![setting up username and password](/learn/assets/wme-setup/wme-portal-setup/setting-username-and-password.png)](/learn/assets/wme-setup/wme-portal-setup/setting-username-and-password.png)